JBrianGordon/healthy-hearing-basic/README.md

 ```
 When asked about folder permissions, select/enter the _yes_ option.

-### Set up local development database
+### Set up local development database connections
-Update `config/app_local.php` to include the username, password, and database name for your local application database:
+Update `config/app_local.php` to include the username, password, and database name for your local application database and test database:
 ```php
     /*
      * Connection information used by the ORM to connect